Najma53/Portfolio/README.md

 Learned extra features like toggle hence added them.
 They are great features.
 Then used same technique to uild footer.
 Git add -A, Git commit -m" description of changes" and git push origin main command were used to link my changes from my laptop to my repository on github.
 Main Body is a huge challenge.
-Went back to wiring ...
+Went back to asic wire frames.
+Can see what needs to be done but anable to get the results..
+CSS codes are all over the place...

 ## Conclusion
 A very challenging project which I thoroughly enjoyed and is still under construction.